-Analog music is awesome, but it sure isn’t convenient.
-Because though putting on your favorite album on a turntable at home is great, you can’t take it with you on the go.
-Plus, if you have a rare or inherited copy of a record that you love, it will only offer a limited number of plays before you need to find another.
-The playing life of your vinyl can be improved by properly setting up your turntable and using the best methods to clean your records, but if you truly want to hold onto those sounds forever, you should consider digitizing that analog sound.
+Analog music is awesome, but it isn’t always very convenient.
+Yes, putting your favorite album on a turntable and dropping that tonearm at home is an amazing experience, but you can’t take it with you.
+Plus, if you have a rare or inherited copy of a record that you love, it will only offer a limited number of plays before you need to find another one to replace it.
+The playing life of your vinyl can be improved by properly setting up your turntable and using the best methods to clean your records, but if you truly want to hold onto those sounds forever, you should consider digitizing them.

 Doing so will not only preserve the record for future listeners and allow you to take entire albums with you on the go, but it will also give you a convenient means for cleaning up noisy records using a bevy of simple software applications.